 Howard was born in Hull in 1946 and began training under Chee Soo in 1973.
 He has been an instructor of Tai Chi Chuan and Feng Shou Kung Fu since 1976 and is the holder of the 6th Tengchi Master Grade.
-He lives with his wife, artist Gisela, in Scarborough, North Yorkshire.
+He lives with his wife, artist Gisela, in Holme On Spalding Moor, East Yorkshire.

 Howard’s early fascination for these arts soon grew into a life-time vocation, realizing that they went beyond a purely physical discipline, but was also a tool for self-development, spiritual growth, and a way of helping himself and others to achieve holistic health and well-being.
 Extremely proficient in the Feng Shou self defence arts, Howard nevertheless felt a special love for the various forms, K’ai Men and Dao Yin.
 In fact he is famous for being Chee Soo’s only instructor who practised the Tai Chi form every morning, with the exception of Christmas Day, for 15 years!
 (And he is still practising with an odd exception, on a daily basis!

 Chee Soo had hundreds, perhaps thousands of students who entered his training halls through the years, but in the end there were only four in the country who stayed long enough to gain the highest Master Grade Chee Soo issued in his life time.
 One of those students was Howard, respected by his peers as the foremost authority on the Lee Family Tai Chi form.
 Howard’s and Chee Soo’s friendship was legendary and it is a privilege for those who today train under Howard to be shown an art so ancient, taught as he was taught, undiluted by fads and fashions, imbued with love, enthusiasm, precision and quality.